XRM-OSS/Xrm-WebApi-Client/README.md

 ```

 ### Retrieve
-The client supports retrieving of records by Id or also retrieve multiple.
+The client supports retrieving of records by Id, by alternate key and retrieve multiple.
+For retrieving by alternate key, pass an array of objects that each have a property and a value property.
 You have to pass at least the entity logical name.
 You can always pass query parameters which will be appended to your retrieve requests.